davidmorford/BuildKit/Readme.md

 Can be created in any top level folder in the Projects root folder.
 I currently use Applications, Example, Catalogs and Tools.

-## Known Issues

-  * New iOS SDK releases require the SDKROOT value be changed manually for each Xcode project at the **project** level.
-This will get Simulator and Device SDKs to show up in the Overview drop down (and others) in the Xcode toolbar.
-Xcode began ignoring the value set for SDKROOT at the project level with the release of iOS 4.0 SDK, thus requiring this tedious task be done for every Xcode project for each final SDK release with a new iOS version number instead of changing a few characters or the imported Platform-n.n.xcconfig file in Configurations/Platform.xcconfig.
-Radar issue number : [rdar://8192536](http://openradar.appspot.com/8192536)

 ## History

+### September 27, 2010

+* Update readme.

 ### September 17, 2010

 * Add simple examples
 * Release updates to Github

 ### September 2, 2010 (Internal)

 * Update to iOS 4.1 SDK

 ### June 18, 2010 (Internal)

 * Migrate from Subversion to Git.

 ### June 1, 2010 (Internal)

 * Deal with iOS 4.0 and Xcode 3.2.4 *ignoring* SDK_ROOT set from .xcconfig on project root.

 ### November 3, 2009

 * Push basics to Github to share with interested people at Seattle iPhone Tech Talk.

 ### June 2009

 * Formalize from projects and exiting Mac OS X build structure.

 ## License and Copyright